CHSS Advice Line

 Work With Us

-Smoking has a huge effect on your health and it can cause, or worsen, several different chest, heart and stroke conditions including:
+Smoking has a huge effect on your health.
+It can cause, or worsen, several different chest, heart and stroke conditions including:

 Stopping smoking is one of the best things you can do for your health.